-- 9. (1) All national and provincial departments, including municipalities must- - identify and give effect to key priorities in areas such as socio-economic development and spatial transformation through national, provincial and local development strategies; and - (b) integrate into their plans, the National Development Plan and its objectives and targets, priorities and sectoral or related plans. - (2) Municipalities must in the development of their Integrated
+- (a) give effect to priorities as outlined in the National Development Plan through national, provincial and local development strategies; and - (b) integrate into their plans, the National Development Plan and its objectives and targets, priorities and sectoral or related plans.

-Development Plans ensure alignment with national and relevant provincial plans. - (3) Public entities must develop plans aligned with the National Development Plan priorities.
+(2) Municipalities must in the development of their Integrated Development Plans ensure alignment with national development plans and relevant provincial plans.

+(3) Public entities must ddevelop plans which are aligned with the National Development Plan priorities.